 By email: firstname.lastname@example.org

 In person: On-demand Transport, 20 Brown Street East Perth WA 6004

 Education and compliance

-To assist booking services to understand and meet their safety duties and standards, DoT will be conducting advisory visits and audits.
+To assist on-demand booking services (ODBSs) to understand and meet their safety duties and standards, DoT will be conducting advisory visits and audits.
 During an advisory visit DoT Education and Compliance Officers will talk through the safety obligations and authorisation conditions detailed in the Act and Regulations, provide support to booking services to understand how to meet their obligations and answer any questions the ODBS may have.

 Following the advisory visit, Officers will undertake an audit and provide recommendations to the ODBS to assist them in meeting their obligations.

 DoT have released a suite of resources to assist ODBSs to meet safety duties and standards, including:

 - a safety management system guide;